s3nt1n3lz21/BaldursGateAI/README.md

 13. Thief - Find Traps
 14. Randomly Turn Around

+ ### Spells That Block Spells

+ Cannot be dispelled with dispel magic or remove magic.
+Requires a spell breach type spell to remove them.

+ Globe Of Invulnerability : Blocks all spells level 4 or lower.
+ Spell Deflection: Absorbs a certain number of spells.
+(Will break after blocking so many spells.)
+ Spell Turning: Turns the spells back on the original caster.
+(Will break after blocking so many spells.)
+ Spell Immunity: Blocks all spells from a certain magic school.

+ Can be dispelled with dispel magic or remove magic.

+ Spell Shield: Immune to the spell magic missile.

+ The following logic is applied to all spells cast to make sure they are not wasted if the enemy has a spell blocking spell active.

+ If the spell level is 4 or lower, don't cast it if the enemy has Globe of Invulnerability.
+ If the spell is a debuff spell, don't cast it if the enemy has Spell Deflection.
+ If the spell is an offensive or debuff spell, don't cast it if the enemy has Spell Turning.
+ If the spell is of X magic school, don't cast it if the enemy has Spell Immunity X.
+ If the spell is magic missile, don't cast it if the enemy has Spell Shield.

+ If the spell is remove magic or dispel magic, cast it if the enemy has a magical buff (including Shield)
+ If the spell is a spell breach type spell, cast it if the enemy has a spell blocking spell (not including Shield)

  ### Useful links

 Descriptions of all the AI and game actions https://gibberlings3.github.io/iesdp/scripting/actions/bgeeactions.htm